Black Hills Quilt Show

 A Celebration of Quilting

-This event celebrated the completion of our quilt show and the quilters who worked hard to make it a success.
-This event is usually held the third Monday of June and includes a Trunk Show.
+This event celebrates the completion of our quilt show and the quilters who work hard to make it a success.
+This event is will be held on Monday, June 17 at Faith Lutheran Church and includes a Trunk Show.
+More information will be posted later.

 A Special Thanks to our Sponsors